boshtannik/embedded-nano-mesh/README.md

 ```

 ### Send to exact Method
-!The term `echoed message` refers to a duplicated message that has
-been re-transmitted into the ether by an intermediate device.

-Send to exact method - sends the message to device with exact address in the network.
+Sends the message to device with exact address in the network.
 The `send_to_exact` method requires the following arguments:

 - `data`: A `PacketDataBytes` instance to hold the message bytes.
 - `destination_device_identifier`: A `ExactAddressType` instance indicating exact target device.
 - `lifetime`: A `LifeTimeType` instance to control for how far the message can travel.
+!The term `echoed message` refers to a duplicated message that has
+been re-transmitted into the ether by an intermediate device.
 - `filter_out_duplication`: A boolean flag to filter out echoed messages from the network.

 `main.rs`: